Beauty and the Beast (Disney song): Covers and use in media

 The song appears in the Broadway musical adaptation of the film, which premiered in 1994.
 When the song first premiered on Broadway, there were few Broadway musicals at the time that featured ballads about love.
 Originally covered live by actress Beth Fowler as Mrs. Potts, "Beauty and the Beast" was included on the Original Broadway Cast Recording of the musical, again performed by Fowler.
 While critical reception towards the musical ranged from negative to mixed, John Simon of New York commended Fowler for "manag[ing] to heat up and brighten [her] material".
 Within the realm of reality television talent competitions, "Beauty and the Beast" was covered on The Voice Australia by contestants Lionel Cole and Sabrina Batshon in 2014.
 Candice Barnes of The Sydney Morning Herald reviewed that the "song suited Sabrina best" while it was "too high" for Cole, in the end accusing both contestants of "destroying one of the best loved Disney songs with their vocal gymnastics".
 In 1998, a version of the song, called "Beauty and the Bees", was made for the 3D movie It's Tough to Be a Bug!s queue at Disney's Animal Kingdom and Disney California Adventure Park.
 The song, written by Bruce Broughton and George Wilkins, was released on the album The Legacy Collection: Disneyland.
 In 2021, the song was featured in the second season of High School Musical: The Musical: The Series.
+A version of the song by Kane Brown and Katelyn Brown appears on the 2026 compilation album Main Street Country.